-- differentiate among the interests and main challenges of the three sectors at play in societies and markets: - 2. label and discuss the fundamental distinctive dimensions of public and nonprofit organizations; - 3. articulate the managerial challenges of managing public organizations and nonprofits compared to private firms; - 4. infer solutions to cross-sector problems in real case situations; - explain the notion of institutional change from the perspectives of economics, management and organization theory - 6. practice field research and present the results as a way to plan for and communicate solutions to problems typical of public or nonprofit organizations.
+No Competence ILO 1 Differentiate Differentiate among the interests and main challenges of the three sectors at play in societies and markets.
+2 Label Label and discuss the fundamental distinctive dimensions of public and nonprofit organizations.
+3 Articulate Articulate the managerial challenges of managing public organizations and nonprofits compared to private firms.
+4 Infer Infer solutions to cross-sector problems in real case situations.
+5 Explain Explain the notion of institutional change from the perspectives of economics, management and organization theory.
+6 Practice Practice field research and present the results as a way to plan for and communicate solutions to problems typical of public or nonprofit organizations.

-Anheier, H. K. (2014).
+- Anheier, H. K. (2014).
 Nonprofit organizations.
 Theory, management, policy.
-London: Routledge.

-Rainey, H. G. (2014).
+London: Routledge. - Rainey, H. G. (2014).
 Understanding and managing public organizations, fifth ed.
 San Francisco: Jossey Bass.